Sant Nirankari Mission: Savinder (2016–2018)

-Satguru Mata Sudiksha Savinder Hardev (1985)
+Sudiksha (2018-present)

 Sudiksha was born on 13 March 1985.
-She was named as the Satguru of the Nirankari Mission on 17 July 2018.
+She was named as the leader of the Nirankari Mission on 17 July 2018.

 She is now the sixth head of the Nirankari Mission.

 Beliefs

 The organization teaches "self-realization through God-realization".
 Being born as a human being through the cycles of reincarnation has been described as superior to all other species of animal created by God.
 Nirankaris believe that it is "meaningless to worship" until one has a sight of God.
 Simply repeating the word "water" does not quench your thirst.
 One must experience "water" and consume it in order to truly quench your thirst.
-It focuses on the FACT that God is formless yet exists in all forms.
+It focuses on the belief that God is formless yet exists in all forms.